The Politics of Entertainment

 Is journalism entertainment?

-With the rise of 24/7 television and radio broadcasting, journalism has had little choice but to become more entertaining, even at a cost.
+With the rise of 24/7 television and radio, journalism has had little choice but to become more entertaining, even at a cost.
 It has to hold attention.
-It has to keep viewers from switching channels.
-It has to compete with everything else on a screen.
+It has to compete with everything else demanding people’s attention.
+It has to compete with everything else in the media environment.
 Under that kind of pressure, the news itself can begin to change.

 Stories become more dramatic, personalities take precedence, and anger keeps viewers engaged.
 Loose speculation may be treated as fact, and conspiracy theories, once confined to the fringes, can become highly profitable.